 Equally important, is practice.
 Once you have received training in any of the areas mentioned above, you must practice the skills to remain competent.
 Conducting drills is essential to making sure everyone is familiar with the established plans.
 You need have practice drills of your in home plans, such as your fire, home invasion, and get home plans.
 I cannot emphasize how important practice is; it is the true key to competency and can save your life.

-If the event means you must move to a new location then you must prepared to protect yourself while making the transition.
+If the event means you must move to a new location then you must be prepared to protect yourself while making the transition.
 This is one area many people forget about.
-In many cases, when and untoward event occurs you may need to move to a new location.
-During this transition to a new location you want to make sure you can protect yourself.
+In many cases, when an untoward event occurs you may need to move to a new location.
+During this transition to a new location, you want to make sure you can protect yourself.